-KB12: definition of the following concepts: physical, mental, and social needs, health,
+KB12: definition of the following concepts: physical, mental, and social needs, health, illness/distress, dependence in daily life activities

 KB13: care-related issues

 The items assigned with KA numbers are all commonly used in other NOSs under this QP-NOS.
 KB items are specific to each NOS.